Types of People Who Have No Business in an Economics Ph.D. Program

 Sadly, the chance of achieving #3 is fairly low.
 You need some luck and perhaps one or two special skills other than math... if you have a clearly defined "Plan B" your chance of succeeding at #3 diminishes?
 It is important to be fully committed."

 I thought my advice would be a great deal different that Dr. Cowen's.
 For one thing, he completed his Ph.D. in Economics and has a pretty successful career at it.
-My situation is a great deal different; I transfered from doing a Ph.D. in Economics to a Ph.D. in Business Administration.
+My situation is a great deal different; I transferred from doing a Ph.D. in Economics to a Ph.D. in Business Administration.
 I do just as much economics as I did when I was in Economics, except I now work shorter hours and get paid a great deal more.
-So I believe I'm more likely to discourage people into going into Economics than Dr. Cowen.
+So I believe I'm more likely to discourage people from going into Economics than Dr. Cowen.

 High Opportunity Costs Destroy Grad School Completion Rates